lynnel1/StratumFinder/README.md

 | **D** | Pure Canonn filter (subtype, atmosphere, temperature, gravity, pressure). |

 Each unique candidate system is then verified against EDSM (mapping history, recent activity), scored, and ordered into a route.
 The result is written to a CSV in the `n/` folder, named `profile_YYYY-MM-DD_N.csv` (the counter `N` resets each day).

+P.S.
+If you find many systems with First Footfall already claimed when filtering by 🟢 (70+), fly out another 500–1000–1500 light years (depending on your search radius) and generate a new list.
+Tracking every First Footfall in the galaxy in real time is simply impossible — that's exactly why the app reminds you on every launch to run EDMC, so the underlying databases keep growing for everyone.

 > **About First Footfall detection:** Elite Dangerous does **not** record First Footfall status in the journal at scan time — it only appears when you *sell* the data.
 Therefore every score is an **estimate** based on indirect signals (last-scan date, DSS activity, whether EDSM has data).
 The tool narrows down likely candidates; it cannot guarantee a free footfall.